 Provides education and healthcare to poor children in rural Uganda.
 Runs model school, supports 600 elementary, secondary, university students, and provides healthcare to a community of 10,000.

 Ensures quality holistic community-based education in East Africa by creating safe learning environments, strengthening teacher quality in the classrooms, and providing scholarships and leadership development.

-Supports Ghanaian liberal arts college with the goal of educating a new generation of ethical, entrepreneurial leaders in Africa.
+Supports Ashesi University, a liberal arts college in Ghana with the mission of educating a new generation of ethical, entrepreneurial leaders in Africa.
 Ashesi graduates are equipped to create innovative, practical solutions to Africa’s needs.